Disalg-ICS-NJU/zookeeper-tla-spec/protocol-spec/doc.md

 You can find our [result](verification-statistics.md) of verification using TLC model checking.

-## Adjustment in protocol spec from paper
+## Adjustments in protocol spec from paper
 >Because the pursuit of the paper is to describe the Zab protocol to others in a concise manner, which will lead to insufficient description of the protocol, there are missing or vague places in the paper.
 As a mathematical language, no ambiguity is allowed in the TLA+ specification, and this is why we need adjustment.

 Overall, we categorize the flaws of the original paper into two classes: abstraction and vagueness.